Post-Award Grants Manual

 Workshop and other compensation

 Payments to faculty for work performed outside of their normal academic contract should be requested using the Stipend Request Form and submitted to the Business Office.
-Workshop stipends must be requested after the even has been completed.
+Workshop stipends must be requested after the event has been completed.

 Full-time exempt employees under contract with Carleton College are not eligible to receive additional compensation from government grants.
+Part-time exempt staff are only eligible for stipends if the work/workshop occurs outside of their regular work calendar.
+For faculty with a split appointment between faculty/staff, please contact Human Resources for guidance.

 PIs who draw 2/9 summer salary from an NSF grant are prohibited from receiving additional compensation from other NSF Grants per NSF guidelines.